darbyjohnston/tlRender/README.md

 * Multi-channel audio
 * Color management with OpenColorIO v2.2
 * A/B comparison
-* OTIOZ file bundles
+* .otioz file bundles

 Work in progress:
-* Support for USD
+* USD support

 To do:
 * Software rendering